-- Community Outreach: Materials from this year's Teacher Toolkits were sent to the Galveston County Chamber of Commerce for their annual Lemonade Days, which focus on teaching youth about entrepreneurship.
-In addition to our educational outreach efforts, TWIA representatives will be engaging in community outreach opportunities in coordination with and at the request of coastal legislators and city officials, real estate agents, and public information officers to provide claims and operational updates and to address coverage and preparedness information.
-We are also planning to participate in a number of hurricane preparedness events in the coverage area throughout the 2018 hurricane season to act as a resource for coverage and claims questions. - This year, TWIA partnered with the Federal Alliance for Safe Homes (FLASH) "Hurricane Strong" campaign to support their initiatives and help TWIA's hurricane preparedness campaign gain national exposure.
+- Educational Outreach: In May 2018, TWIA kicked off the 25th year of our annual Hurricane Preparedness Teacher Toolkits targeting elementary school classrooms.
+Teachers of third, fourth, and fifth grade students in the TWIA coverage area are annually provided with Hurricane Preparedness materials to distribute to their students prior to each hurricane season.
+The purpose of these toolkits is to help students learn how hurricane preparedness can protect them, their families, and their homes.
+They include information sheets, fun activities, and, for the fourth year in a row, our annual Hurricane Safety Squad mascot naming contest.
+Teachers are encouraged to send feedback about the toolkit materials, so we can ensure the information remains engaging and relevant to the students and families in their communities. - Community Outreach: In addition to our educational outreach efforts, TWIA representatives engage in community outreach opportunities in coordination with and at the request of coastal legislators and city officials, real estate agents, and public information officers to provide claims and operational updates and to address coverage and preparedness information.
+This year, TWIA partnered with the Federal Alliance for Safe Homes (FLASH) "Hurricane Strong" campaign to support their initiatives and help TWIA's hurricane preparedness campaign gain national exposure.
 FLASH's Hurricane Strong campaign is a national hurricane resilience initiative designed to save lives and homes through collaborations with leading organizations in the disaster safety movement.
 FLASH's online platform is engaging and active, allowing TWIA to share like-minded messaging through our social media channels.